astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/binary/integers.md

 ## Division by Zero

-This error is really outside the current Python type system, because e.g. `int.__truediv__` and friends are not annotated with any special overload for `Literal[0]` to indicate that it's an error, and we don't even have a facility to permit such an annotation (the closest would be to annotate the overload as returning `typing.NoReturn`, but this just clarifies that it's terminal, it doesn't permit any useful diagnostic).
+This error is really outside the current Python type system, because e.g. `int.__truediv__` and friends are not annotated to indicate that it's an error, and we don't even have a facility to permit such an annotation.
 So arguably divide-by-zero should be a lint error rather than a type checker error.
 But we choose to go ahead and error in the cases that are very likely to be an error: dividing something typed as `int` or `float` by something known to be `Literal[0]`.